johnwelby1965/cisco_dc_community_of_interest/demos/workshop/README.md

 Save the file.

 #### Create the key file
-Under the `files`, create a new file called 'admin.key' and paste in the key provided.
-You will be given this key via email or another out-of-band method.
+Under the `files` directory, create a new file called `admin.key` and paste in the key provided.
+You will be given this key via email or another out-of-band method prior to class.

 #### Null the existing credentials
-From your IDE window, look at files/passwords.yml, this is a vaulted file.
+From your IDE window, look at `files/passwords.yml`, this is a vaulted file.
 We aren't going to use this file now, rather I want to emphasis the fact credentials can be encrypted and stored in a repository.

+>**Note**: You can encrypt and decrypt files with `ansible-vault`.
+For example `$ ansible-vault encrypt passwords.yml` and enter a passphrase when prompted.
+You can then decrypt the file by entering `$ ansible-vault encrypt passwords.yml` and the passphrase.
+When running playbooks `--ask-vault-pass ` can be specified to be prompted for the passphrase.

-From your terminal window, make a copy of the file and touch the file so the playbook can find an empty file.
+From your terminal window, make a copy of the file and touch the file so the playbook finds an empty file.
 ```shell
 $ mv files/passwords.yml files/passwords.yml-
 $ touch files/passwords.yml